stashed/docs/docs/guides/latest/batch-backup/batch-backup.md

 ### Deploy WordPress

-Now we are going to deploy a WordPress site.
+Now, we are going to deploy a WordPress site.
 This site will use the MySQL database through the service `wordpress-mysql` as deployed earlier.
-Below is the YAML of a sample WordPress Deployment that we are going to create for this tutorial:
+Below are the YAML of a sample WordPress Deployment with PVC and a Service that we are going to create for this tutorial:

 ```yaml
 apiVersion: v1